gNusd/nixos-dotfiles/README.md

-create a new partition scheme with g create new partition with n set it to size +500M chenage the type to EFI with t and 1 create new partition with n write changes to disk with w
+create a new partition scheme with g create new partition with n set it to size +500M change the type to EFI with t and 1 create new partition with n set it to the size you want for your swap change the type to Linux-swap with t and 17 create new partition with n give it the rest of the disc write changes to disk with w
 ```